Lasallian Core Traditions Program

 This course introduces key concepts in conservation biology with an emphasis on biodiversity.
 Both theory and practical applications in conservation biology will be explored.
 Concepts explored include definitions and locations of biodiversity, the valuation of biodiversity, threats to biodiversity, conservation at the species and population levels, and how conservation biology intersects with current issues facing human societies.
 This course will take a global perspective on issues current in the field of conservation biology.
 Additionally, the development of scientific literacy skills will be heavily emphasized.

 This course includes in-depth coverage and discussion emphasizing how the main principles of genetics and heredity relate to contemporary social issues.
 The biology behind these main principles of genetics and heredity are examined.
 Topics may include genetic inheritance, human reproduction, chromosomal abnormalities, genetic disorders, the genetic basis of behavior, genetic engineering, genetic screening, genetic counseling, and modern genetic techniques.
-The course meets for three one-hour lectures weekly and is open only to junior or senior sutdents, or with consent of the instructor.
+The course meets for three one-hour lectures weekly and is open only to junior or senior students, or with consent of the instructor.

 the chemical makeup, physical properties, historical development, and economic impact of materials encountered in daily life.
 Examples of the materials covered include: metals, ceramics, leather, plastics, concrete, paper, and a variety of others.
 The course details a "biography" of each of these materials from its primary source in the animal, vegetable, or mineral world, through the various transformations in its production and fabrication into usable products, to its ultimate fate and impact on the environment when it has lived its useful life.